codwithabid/Wildlife-Tracking-System/README.md

   Once the application is running, visit http://localhost:8000/docs for interactive API documentation using Swagger UI.

 ## License
-  This project is licensed under the RIVON License.
+  This project is licensed under the [RIVON.AI](https://github.com/rivon-ai) License.
 See the LICENSE file for details.